MitochondRuna/pdsnd_github/README.md

 ### Program overview
 This program provides an environment for a user to navigate the results of the US bikeshare data, provided in 3 csv files (see below).

+#### Functionality:
-    The user is prompted to filter data based on a city and a time frame, before moving on to view the data
+1. The user is prompted to filter data based on a city and a time frame, before moving on to view the data

-    The user is given the option to see either raw data or summary statistics based on the selected filter settings
+2. The user is given the option to see either raw data or summary statistics based on the selected filter settings

-    The user is then given the option to go back to choose raw or summary data again; to reset the filter settings; or to exit the program
+3. The user is then given the option to go back to choose raw or summary data again; to reset the filter settings; or to exit the program

 #### Required files:
 main program file: